-Tamang Heritage Trek is newly opened, an unbeaten trail of the Langtang region, This easy trail is a superb introduction to trekking in Nepal, with some of the most beautiful scenery, rich culture, and healing baths in natural hot springs.
-It allows you to explore a beautiful and remote area of the Tibetan border of the Langtang region and at the same time to experience the unique culture of the local-Tamang people.
+Tamang Heritage Trek is newly opened, an unbeaten trail of the Langtang region.
+This easy trail is a superb introduction to trekking in Nepal.
+With some of the most beautiful scenery, rich culture, and healing baths in natural hot springs.
+It allows you to explore a beautiful and remote area. you will visit the Tibetan border of the Langtang region.
+At the same time to experience the unique culture of the local-Tamang people.

-in Tamang heritage trek we get to know their culture, they are little known ethnic groups of Nepal, who are believed to be the descendants of Tibetans from Kerung united with Tamang of the Helambu.
-Their farming communities are generally found on higher elevations, mainly engaging in shifting cultivation and extraction of the forest products.
-Tamang people are mostly sheep and yak herders, they also grow some hardy grains and vegetables.
-Their daily life activities include: raising livestock, agriculture, making baskets and mats from mountain bamboo, and trading with Kerung in Tibet.
+in Tamang heritage trek we get to know their culture.
+Therefore They are little known ethnic groups of Nepal.
+Who are believing to be the descendants of Tibetians.
+From Kerung united with Tamang of the Helambu.
+Their farming communities are generally can find on higher elevations.
+Mainly engaging in shifting cultivation and extraction of the forest products.
+Tamang people are mostly sheep and yak herders.
+They also grow some hardy grains and vegetables.
+Their daily life activities include: raising livestock, agriculture, making baskets and also mats.
+From mountain bamboo, and trading with Kerung in Tibet.

-Tamang Heritage Trek will take you on a journey with amazing views of Langtang Lirung, Langtang Kerung, Ganesh Himal, and other Langtang Himalayan ranges- region abundant in unspoiled nature, local monasteries and green grazing lands full of unique fauna.
-Langtang Tamang Heritage Trek region is protected by the Langtang National Park-the second largest national park in Nepal.
-It offers wilderness experience through beautiful landscapes of alpine terrain, flat meadows and rhododendron forests.
+Tamang Heritage Trek will take you on a journey with amazing views of Langtang Lirung.
+Langtang Kerung, Ganesh Himal, and other Langtang Himalayan ranges.
+Which is also abundant in unspoiled nature, local monasteries and green grazing lands full of unique fauna.
+Langtang Tamang Heritage Trek region is protected by the Langtang National Park.
+The second largest national park in Nepal.
+As it also offers wilderness experience through beautiful landscapes of alpine terrain.
+Flat meadows and rhododendron forests.
 This region is a natural habitat of monkeys, bears, and countless yeti sightings.

-The trail of the Tamang heritage trek starts from Syabrubesi and continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
-On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes: Gosiakunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
+The trail of the Tamang heritage trek starts from Syabrubesi.
+Therefore It continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
+On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes.
+Gosainkunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
 There will be a visit to a beautiful local Tamang monastery and Parvatikunda Lake at Gatlang.
 You will also enjoy a gorgeous view from the Nagthali view Point and Timure border of Tibet.
-En route from Gatlang to Chilime, you will get a chance of bathing in the hot, healing spring waters of the natural spring at Tatopani.
+En route from Gatlang to Chilime, you will get a chance of bathing in the hot.
+Healing spring waters of the natural spring at Tatopani.

-Tamang Heritage Trek, with its several epic mountains; amazing landscapes, and unique local culture, is an easy-going route becoming very popular amongst trekkers these days if you are seeking for an excellent general overview of the Himalaya’s pristine mountain scenery and a beautiful, traditional Nepalese culture we will highly recommend to contact us directly for booking.
+Tamang Heritage Trek, with its several epic mountains; amazing landscapes.
+Also unique local culture, is an easy-going route.
+Therefore it is becoming very popular amongst trekkers these days.
+If you are seeking an excellent general overview of the Himalayas ’ pristine mountain scenery.
+And also the beautiful, traditional Nepalese culture.
+We will highly recommend contacting us directly for booking.

 Duration: 13 Days